shaneholloman/mcp-graphlit-server/README.md

 Audio and video files will be transcribed upon ingestion.

-Web crawling and web search are available as MCP tools, with no need to integrate Firecrawl, Exa, etc. separately.
+Web crawling and web search are built-in as MCP tools, with no need to integrate other tools like Firecrawl, Exa, etc. separately.

 You can read more about the MCP Server use cases and features on our [blog](https://www.graphlit.com/blog/graphlit-mcp-server).